 - First aid kit

-Caulk windows and doorjambs, install impact-resistant windows and pre-install shutter hinges to install emergency shutters quickly.
+Caulk windows and doorjambs, install impact-resistant windows and pre-install shutter hinges to install emergency storm shutters quickly.

 Remove debris from gutters to allow proper drainage during a storm.
 Make sure they’re free of leaves, pine cones and trash so heavy rains can flow through them freely.

 Get everything you can off the floor and to higher ground, like a second level or high shelves.
 Hurricanes often cause flooding or water damage.
 To prepare, try to move your belongings off the floor Even moving items up to closet shelves can keep your belongings out of water.